How to Pack for a Day Hike: Packing List & Tips (2026)

 Check Price on Amazon

-Sunglasses, sun hat, sunscreen with UPF are very important because you may get scorched if you underestimate the sun.
-Sunburn is a problem typical for both summer hiking and high altitude hiking.
+Sunglasses, a sun hat, and sunscreen with UPF protection are very important because you can get scorched if you underestimate the sun.
+Sunburn is a common issue for both summer hikes and high-altitude hikes.
 Remember that you can burn even on a cloudy day in the mountains because clouds do not filter UV radiation effectively.

 #12 Flashlight or headlamp (with extra batteries)